HariSekhon/Nagios-Plugins/README.md

 * [PNP4Nagios](http://docs.pnp4nagios.org/start) - widely used open source auto-graphing add-on for Nagios open source and similar Nagios-based monitoring systems, see list of [enterprise monitoring systems](https://github.com/harisekhon/nagios-plugins#enterprise-monitoring-systems) above to see which ones bundle this
 * [Graphios](https://github.com/shawn-sterling/graphios) - sends perfdata collected by Nagios to metrics graphing systems like [Graphite](https://graphiteapp.org/) or [InfluxDB](https://www.influxdata.com/) (via Graphite protocol)

-##### Other 3rd Party Nagios Plugins of Interest
+### More 3rd Party Nagios Plugins

-This is a list of the best and most interesting 3rd party plugins, several of which I have used or come across over the years that deserve mention, usually due to their better quality than the typical Nagios Exchange / Icinga Exchange plugins.
+This is a list of the best and most interesting 3rd party plugins, several of which I have used or come across over the years that deserve mention, usually due to their better quality than the typical Nagios Exchange / Monitoring Exchange plugins.

 - [check_openmanage](http://folk.uio.no/trondham/software/check_openmanage.html) - Dell PowerEdge servers hardware monitoring plugin using Dell OpenManage.
 Written by Trond Hasle Amundsen - checks RAID, Processors, Memory, Fans, Temperature, Power Supplies etc. Top quality widely used plugin - one of my all time favourites
 - [Consol Labs](https://labs.consol.de/) checks - one of the very best quality publishers of Nagios Plugins (I have a lot of respect for this team):